Driven by impact

 Impact

-Twenty out of 25 of our experiments have shown a positive (non-null) effect on voter turnout, providing evidence that letter writing has made a material difference in a range of municipal, statewide, and national elections over the past eight years.
-Three highlights demonstrating the power of letter writing include:
+22 out of 29 of our experiments have shown a positive (non-null) effect on voter turnout, providing evidence that letter writing has made a material difference in a range of municipal, statewide, and national elections over the past eight years.

 Get started!

-You can take part by signing up to test new approaches to voter contact in our latest campaigns.
+You can help test new approaches to voter contact in our latest campaigns.
 Everyone can help!